Xevion/phototag/README.md

 At this point, you should be able to fully take adantage of the module's capabilities by entering `phototag run` inside of directories you want to automatically label.

-Once you're done, you can use `pip uninstall phototag` to remove the directory.
+Once you're done, you can use `pip uninstall phototag` to remove the package.

 ## To-do